gyselroth/kube-icinga/README.md

 (Change the secret password and ICINGA_ADDRESS value accordingly)

 ## Configuration
-kube-icinga itself can be configured via environment variables however you may also deploy and change the `config.json` file instead of environement variables.
+kube-icinga itself can be configured via environment variables however you may also deploy and change the `config.json` file instead of environment variables.

 List of configurable values: